Skip to main content

 What it does not do

-The CRMs, ranked by agency fit (verified May 2026)
+The best OnlyFans CRMs, ranked by agency fit (observed May 2026)

-AnloraFully autonomous AI (replaces the chatter team end-to-end)Flat 20% of AI-generated revenue, no monthly fee (15–18% effective at 15+ creators)Agencies removing chatter operations entirely
+AnloraFully autonomous AI (replaces the chatter team end-to-end)Flat 20% of AI-generated revenue, no monthly fee (custom rates at 10+ creators)Agencies removing chatter operations entirely

 How to read the ranking